leonomar8/library-management/deployment/w6_cloud_front_route53_ssl/README.md

-# Week 6: Cloud Front, Route 53 and SSL Certificates
+# Week 6: CloudFront, Route 53 and SSL Certificates
-This module focuses on designing and deploying a **highly available 3-Tier Architecture** on AWS for the Library Management System — a backend API developed with FastAPI that manages books, users, and borrowing operations using full CRUD functionality.
+This project implements a **highly available, production-ready 3-Tier Architecture** for the Library Management System on AWS.
+The backend API, developed with **FastAPI**, manages books, users, and borrowing operations using full CRUD functionality.
+The system is containerized with **Docker** and deployed on **EC2 instances** behind **Application Load Balancers (ALB)**, connected to a **Multi-AZ RDS MySQL** database for fault tolerance.

-The project evolves from local container testing to a **production-grade cloud deployment** using:

-* **Docker containers** for packaging the application
-* **Amazon EC2 Auto Scaling Groups** for the Web and App tiers
-* **Application Load Balancers (ALB)** for traffic distribution
-* **Amazon RDS (MySQL)** in **Multi-AZ** mode for fault-tolerant data storage

-This module demonstrates how to build an HA infrastructure capable of withstanding AZ failures while maintaining service continuity.
+The latest deployment includes **CloudFront for CDN**, **Route 53 for DNS management**, and **AWS Certificate Manager (ACM)** for SSL certificates, enabling full **HTTPS end-to-end** connectivity and secure, low-latency access to both static and dynamic content.

 ---